A hospital bill showcases just how essential good health insurance is

 Ali, a registered nurse, has plenty of experience with the challenges, costs, and bureaucracy of the healthcare system, both as a practitioner and a patient.
 She knows full well how devastating the proposed changes to our existing laws will be to families like hers, and others with pre-existing conditions and limited means (limited in this case being anyone who doesn’t make at least $200,000 a year).

 Scary Mommy caught up with Ali and chatted about the response she’s received since sharing her son’s story.
 “I’m honestly just overwhelmed by the outpouring of love and support for our brave boy.
 Heterotaxy is a rare syndrome, and it’s easy to feel alone along this journey, so seeing so many people rallying around us is incredibly encouraging.”

 Ali closed her Twitter thread with a message for those who would so strongly defend this bill despite how blatantly it contradicts their supposed beliefs.

 If you call yourselves pro-life, you need to fight for life from beginning to end.
 That's what Ethan's doing, what we're doing.
-Join us.— Ali (@aliranger29) June 24, 2017
+Join us.— Alison Chandra (@aliranger29) June 24, 2017